Compare Latest Instant Access Deals

 Finding the best instant access savings accounts

-If you are looking to access your savings on a regular basis, then a good instant access savings account should be able to offer you flexible withdrawal facilities with a good rate of interest.
+If you are looking to access your savings on a regular basis, a good instant access savings account should be able to offer you flexible withdrawal facilities with a good rate of interest.
 Having immediate access to your money is important to you.

-Instant access savings accounts provide a good home for short term goals, such as a holiday or school fees. however, you may also want to consider easy access or notice accounts and fixed rate bonds for timescales greater than 6 months.
+Instant access savings accounts provide a good home for short term goals, such as a holiday or school fees.
+Although, you may also want to consider easy access or notice accounts and fixed rate bonds for timescales greater than 6 months.
 It is also worth considering the latest current account provider deals as an alternative option for your savings.

 What to look for in an Instant Access Savings Account